-With small businesses employing the majority of the Texas workforce, the health benefits they offer is vitally important to thousands of Texas residents.
+With small businesses employing the majority of the Texas workforce, the health benefits they offer are vitally important to thousands of Texas residents.
 So when evaluating which Texas health insurance plan is best for your employees, make sure you shop around.
 The large variety of plans and coverage options available can be difficult to navigate, but these choices mean that small businesses can tailor plans to best fit the needs of their employees.

-When considering a Texas health insurance plan for your small business, it’s important to note that rates are not governed solely by the benefits and coverage options of the plan itself.
+When considering a health insurance plan for your small business, it’s important to note that rates are not governed solely by the benefits and coverage options of the plan itself.
 Instead, carriers calculate rates according to the following case characteristics: